Holographic Turbulence and Numerical Estimate of the Fractal Dimension of the Turbulent Horizon: Introduction

 The rest of this paper is structured as follows.
-In \prettyref{sec:TheDualGravModel}, we review the construction of the Bondi-Sachs formalism and the hierarchy structure of the Einstein equation, especially the separation of the two coupled evolution equations.
+In \prettyref{sec:TheDualGravModel}, we introduce our gravitational model and the hierarchical structure of the Einstein equation.
+Technical details are deferred to Appendix \ref{sec:appendix_Holographic-Renormalization},\ref{sec:appendix_numerical_details}.
 In \prettyref{sec:DecayingTurb}, we investigate the decaying turbulence dual to the vacuum Einstein gravity.
-In \prettyref{sec:ForcedTurb}, we randomly drive the fluid into a quasi-steady turbulent state and investigate the kinetic spectrum.
+In \prettyref{sec:ForcedTurb}, we randomly drive the fluid into a quasi-steady turbulent state and analyze the kinetic spectrum.
 In \prettyref{sec:fractal_dim_turbulent_BH}, we estimate the fractal dimension of the turbulent black holes.
 In \prettyref{sec:SumDiscussion}, we conclude our paper with a summary and some discussions.
-We give details of our numerical schemes in Appendix \ref{sec:appendix_Holographic-Renormalization}, \ref{sec:appendix_numerical_details}.
-Throughout the paper, the speed of light $c$ and gravitational constant $G$ are set to unit.
-The wavenumber is expressed in the unit of $2\pi/L$ where $L$ denotes the periodicity of the boundary spatial directions.
+Throughout the paper, the speed of light $c$ and gravitational constant $G$ are set to unity.
+The wavenumber is expressed in units of $2\pi/L$ where $L$ denotes the periodicity of the boundary spatial directions.